 - The data policies of the hosting organization are applied.

 - The data sharing practices of any third-party apps shared by that user's organization are applied.

-Install, update, and delete apps for anonymous users
+Add, update, and delete apps for anonymous users

 Usage behavior and policy for anonymous users